 But that evening, he heard from Hinnant, who told him she needed to go tend to her father's funeral.
 He suspended deliberations for Friday, Oct.
 24, while he determined what to do.
 When he lost contact with her over the weekend, he brought in an alternate juror on Monday.
 Within hours, they came to a unanimous verdict of guilty on all seven counts.

 Hinnant said she wasn't the disruptive juror but said, "There was one lady in there in the room one time that was always mad.
 I mean, that's what kept us from finishing up the deliberations so fast."

 In Washington on her way from the courthouse to the Metro, Hinnant told reporters that she would have found the Alaska senator guilty had she remained on the jury.

 "He didn't do anything any other congressman or senator or governor or president has not done," she said.
 "He was guilty but these other ones are just as guilty if not more guilty."

 Hinnant, a petite woman who works as an Avis car rental agent at Union Station, was wearing her red Avis uniform Monday in court.
-Although diminutive, the 52-year-old woman has distinctive appearance, dominated by a teased mass of long blond hair.
-She was wearing heavy eyeliner that was emphasized by her black-framed glasses.

 Her lawyer, federal public defender A.J.
 Kramer, tried to keep her from saying much in court, telling the judge only that "her state of mind was such that she had to go to California."